-On a map, you might find only the individual neighorhoods that make up Nachlaot: Mishkenot Yisrael, Ohel Moshe, Mazkeret Moshe, Zichron Yosef, Sukkat Shalom, Zichron Yaakov, Shevet Ahim and Nahalat Ahim.
-These, in reality fuse into one another seamlessly, and if you decide to take a stroll through the narrow, quiet streets (as is the best way to experience the area), you will have an immensely memorable experience taking in the architecture, the people, the smells and sounds, and the contrasts.
+On a map, you might find only the individual neighborhoods that make up Nachlaot: Mishkenot Yisrael, Ohel Moshe, Mazkeret Moshe, Zichron Yosef, Sukkat Shalom, Zichron Yaakov, Shevet Ahim and Nahalat Ahim.
+These, in reality, fuse into one another seamlessly, and if you decide to take a stroll through the narrow, quiet streets (as is the best way to experience the area), you will have an immensely memorable experience taking in the architecture, the people, the smells and sounds, and the contrasts.

-At festival times, especially Sukkot and Hanukkah, Nachlaot is an even more fascinating place to walk, with ornaments decorating the streets – lulav, etrov, and sukkahs at Sukkot, and Menorahs lighting up the windows of the homes at Hanukkah.
+At festival times, especially Sukkot and Hanukkah, Nachlaot is an even more fascinating place to walk, with ornaments decorating the streets – lulav, etrog, and sukkahs at Sukkot, and Menorahs lighting up the windows of the homes at Hanukkah.

 Explore this beautiful neighborhood on our Best of Jerusalem Day Tour!